Destroyer Command: Gameplay

-Weaponry that can be controlled by the player are the dual purpose 5"/38 caliber gun, the 4-inch/50 SP gun, the light guns Bofors 40 mm gun and Oerlikon 20 mm cannon, 200 to 600 lb depth charges, and 21-inch torpedoes.
+Weaponry that can be controlled by the player are the dual purpose 5-inch/38-caliber gun, the 4-inch/50-caliber gun, the light guns Bofors 40 mm gun and Oerlikon 20 mm cannon, 200 to 600 lb depth charges, and 21-inch torpedoes.

-History
+Development

 The game was developed by the Ultimation Inc. and released by Ubisoft in 2002.
-Due to problems with the game a patch (ver 4.10) was released in March 2002 by the developer for download.
+It was originally scheduled to be released in May 2001.
+Due to problems with the game, a patch was released on March 15, 2002, by the developer for download.

 After release, instability with the multiplayer feature was found to be commonplace, yet Ubisoft never resolved this issue by releasing another official patch.
-While in 2002 Ubisoft had ended the official support, they authorized and enabled the game's community at Subsim.com to fix the game themselves by giving them the source code.
-The fan community raised over $7000 for an unofficial patch development project called Projekt Messerwetzer which ultimately fixed the issues.
+While in 2002 Ubisoft had ended the official support, they authorized and enabled the game's community at Subsim to fix the game themselves by giving them the source code.
+The fan community raised over $7,000 for an unofficial patch development project called Projekt Messerwetzer which ultimately fixed the issues.

 Reception

-Before the release of the patch, the game received "mixed" reviews according to the review aggregation website Metacritic.

-It was nominated for the "Most Disappointing Game on PC" award at GameSpots Best and Worst of 2002 Awards, which went to Civilization III: Play the World.
+Before the release of the patch, the game received "mixed" reviews according to Metacritic.
+It was nominated for the "Most Disappointing Game on PC" award at GameSpots Best and Worst of 2002 Awards.